 Guide to studying in Australia

 Course preparation plays a huge role in the satisfaction of international students.
-Considering that every student, course and university are different, how do you choose the best for you?
-University rankings are a great way to compare key performance indicators across different universities.
+Considering that every student, course and university are different, how do you choose what is best for you?
+University rankings are a great way to help compare key performance indicators across different universities.
 Australia has 35 universities in the Times Higher Education World University Rankings 2016-17, with six featuring in the top 100.

-The government of Australia provides help for you to compare universities and programs.
-Quality Indicators for Learning and Teaching (QILT) is an important Australian Government initiative providing independent, impartial information regarding student experiences and graduate outcomes.
-QILT helps you to make the best choice for you and also provides valuable feedback to institutions to improve their institutions.
+The Australian Government provides assistance to compare universities and programs.
+Quality Indicators for Learning and Teaching (QILT) is an important Australian Government initiative that provides independent, impartial information about student experiences and graduate outcomes.
+QILT helps you to make the best choice for you and provides valuable feedback to institutions.
 Visit the QILT website to compare things such as:

-With changes to the student visa in Australia, it is now easier for overseas students to work in Australia during their studies.
-Many student visas allow part-time work, as well as full-time hours during holiday periods.
-Casual positions are a great starting point for you to gain some experience in your area of study whilst earning some money for yourself.
-If you’re interested in volunteering, you’ll find a lot of volunteer charity groups and organisations in Australia.
-This is an excellent way to make friends and get some hands-on experience.
-A smart move is to apply for an internship program to gain exposure to a professional environment, gain real industry experience, and strengthen your career prospects.
+With changes to the student visa, it is now easier for overseas students to work in Australia.
+Many student visas allow part-time work, as well as full-time hours during holidays.
+Casual positions are great starting points to gain some experience in your area of study while earning some money.
+If you are interested in volunteering, you will find there are a lot of volunteer charity groups and organisations in Australia.
+It’s an excellent way to gain friends and get some hands-on experience.
+Applying for an internship program is also a smart move to gain exposure to a professional environment, gain real industry experience, and build your prospects.

 Study overseas with someone who knows the way.
 IDP is the global leader in international education.
 We help international students study in English speaking countries.
 Our success comes from connecting students with the right course in the right university or institution and the right country.